CoffeeITWorks/ansible-generic-help/Developers.md

 Accessing interactivery to docker containers
 --------------------------------------------

+with docker:

 You can see the containers running:

     sudo docker ps